 According to the American Academy of Dermatology, “Skin cancer is the most prevalent of all types of cancers.
 It is estimated that more than one million Americans develop skin cancer every year.”
-The sooner preventative measures are taken; the better your chances are it won’t spread.
-With that in mind, we offer a wide range of skin cancer treatments to eliminate this disease.
-Mole removal with cryosurgery,photodynamic therapy, lasers, and medications are just some of the alternatives available to treat skin cancers and pre-cancers.
-Please contact our office for your annual skin cancer body check or to discuss treatment of any skin condition.
+The sooner preventative measures are taken the better your chances are it won’t spread.

 Most skin cancer develops as a result of uncontrolled replication of damaged skin cells.
 Typically, the cells’ DNA becomes damaged in response to UV exposure.
 Therefore, the best way to limit the likelihood that you will develop skin cancer is to prevent sun damage by wearing a sunscreen with an SPF of at least 30 that protects against sunburn from both UVA and UVB rays.

-Additionally, those with fair skin that burn easily should avoid sun exposure whenever possible and cover up with long-sleeved shirts and hats when you have to be outdoors.
+Those with fair skin that burn easily should avoid sun exposure whenever possible and cover up with long-sleeved shirts and hats when outdoors.
 The second most important skin cancer prevention method is to receive an annual skin cancer body check.

-Actinic keratosis, also known as solar keratosis, is a pre-cancerous condition of damaged skin that could eventually lead to sqaumous cell carcinoma.
-It is marked by thick, scaly patches of skin that can eventually grow to be bumpy, tough, and wart-like.
-Actinic keratosis is most common in fair skinned people and happens most frequently in sun-exposed areas of the body (face, neck, and forearms).
-Because actinic keratosis can eventually become cancerous, if you suspect it somewhere on your body, you should see a dermatologist as soon as possible.
+Actinic keratosis, also known as solar keratosis, is a pre-cancerous condition of damaged skin that could eventually lead to squamous cell carcinoma.
+It is marked by thick, scaly patches of skin that can eventually grow to be bumpy, tough and wart-like.
+Actinic keratosis is most common in fair skinned people and happens most frequently in sun-exposed areas of the body (face, neck and forearms).
+Since actinic keratosis can eventually become cancerous, if you suspect it somewhere on your body, you should see a dermatologist as soon as possible.

-Other forms of keratosis include keratosis pilaris often referred to as “chicken skin” or the bumpy texture on hair follicles and seborrheic keratosis, noncancerous skin growths that come with advancing age, can also be treated by our board certified dermatologists.
+Other forms of keratosis include keratosis pilaris, often referred to as “chicken skin” for the bumpy texture on hair follicles and seborrheic keratosis, noncancerous skin growths that come with advancing age and can be treated by our board certified dermatologists.

 Disclaimer: Skin cancer is a very serious condition and should ultimately be diagnosed and confirmed by a board certified dermatologist!